-A Canadian couple has made an insightful video about some interesting tips for people traveling to Costa Rica.
+A Canadian couple created an insightful video full of fascinating tips for people traveling to Costa Rica.
 Watch their short video to know more about the 9 things they recommend you not do while in Costa Rica.
-We have summarize these 9 essential “don’ts” below.
+We have summarized these 9 essential “don’ts” below.

 Don't leave your luggage open on the floor

-Not to freak out anyone, but Costa Rica is known for its fascinating fauna, and not to freak out anyone, but that includes a lot of creepy crawlies such as cockroaches, millipedes, ants, scorpions and spiders to name only a few.
-There are also may types of snakes, most of them harmless, but a few are poisonous such as the coral snake and the rattle snake and all these animals are looking for a nice, cool, dark spot to hang and beat the heat during the day, so an open bag or suitcase full of soft clothes on the floor feels like the perfect place!
+Costa Rica is known for its fascinating fauna, and not to freak out anyone, but that includes a lot of creepy crawlies such as cockroaches, ants, scorpions, and spiders to name only a few.
+There are also many types of snakes, most of them harmless.
+Still, a few are poisonous such as the coral snake and the rattlesnake.
+All these animals are looking for a cool, dark spot to hang and beat the heat during the day, so an open bag or suitcase full of soft clothes on the floor feels like the perfect place!